jhoncarter7/apnabazar/README.md

 * Follow instructions specific to your deployment platform (e.g., Render, Heroku, AWS, Netlify, or your own server).
 * Ensure environment variables are configured on the deployment platform.

-**License**

-This project is licensed under the ISC License - see the LICENSE.md: LICENSE.md file for details.

-**Contributing**

-We welcome contributions to Apnabazar!
-Please see our CONTRIBUTING.md: CONTRIBUTING.md for guidelines on how to get involved.

-**Additional Notes / To-Do (Optional)**

-* [ ] Add screenshots or a demo GIF.
-* [ ] Describe any planned features or roadmap.
-* [ ] List known issues or feature requests.

-**Let me know if you have any specific features you'd like me to highlight in the description.
-I'm happy to customize this further!**